 Turning to Friends

 “Someone I loved once gave me a box full of darkness.
-It took me years to understand that this too, was a gift.” -Mary Oliver
+It took me years to understand that this too, was a gift.”
+Mary Oliver

 Scaffolding Blues!
 Don’t make it worse… Curb your dog.

-“In a time of destruction, create something.” -Maxine Hong Kingston
+“In a time of destruction, create something.”
+Maxine Hong Kingston

 Just not another scaffolding!

 “Darkness deserves gratitude.
-It is the alleluia point at which we learn to understand that all growth does not take place in the sunlight.” -Joan Chittiste
+It is the alleluia point at which we learn to understand that all growth does not take place in the sunlight.”

 Scaffolding Blues.
 Don’t Make it Darker.
 Respect our gardens.